mauritssilvis/challenges/java/basic_java_project_cli/README.md

 java nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main
 ```

-Rather than navigating to a folder containing class files manually, it's more common to execute a Java class under specification of the class path.
+Rather than navigating to a folder containing class files manually, it is more common to execute a Java class under specification of the class path.
 For the current project, this looks as follows:

 ```shell